Welcome to today's edition of the Rush 24-7 podcast.

 He saw the invitation with every bouncing breast and curved hip.

-He was 13, she was fifteen.
+He was 13, she was 15.

-In a few moments she drew him to her, and he murmured in his quiet voice, I'm still small.
+In a few moments, she drew him to her, and he murmured in his quiet voice, I'm still small.

-Uh you're large enough, she answered, and he found that he was.
+You're large enough, she answered, and he found that he was.

-and there have been pages and pages and issues after issues written about what kind of evil must lurk in the mind of George Allen posited by the Washington Post.
+And there have been pages and pages and issues after issues written about what kind of evil must lurk in the mind of George Allen, posited by the Washington Post.

 How many people have known what's in these novels and didn't warn the American people?